oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

         #
         # CommitUpdateOnly (Default):  All changes are committed.
 If the changes involve non-dynamic mbean attributes
         #                              User has to restart the domain manually, use `kubectl describe domain <domain uid> to view the condition afater the update.
-        # CommitUpdateAndRoll:   All changes are cmmitted.
+        # CommitUpdateAndRoll:   All changes are committed.
 If the changes involve non-dynamic mbean attribues, the Operator will restart the domain automatically.
         # CancelChanges:  If the changes involve non-dynamic mbean attributes, no changes will be applied, the introspector job will not retry.
-User should revert the changes to the config map or resources manually, otherwise
+User should revert the changes to the config map or resources manually.
-        #                 if someone tries to trigger the introspector job again, the changes to the configmap and resources will be applied.
+        #                 The Operator cannot revert the changes to the configmap and resources done by the user.
         OnNonDynamicChanges: "CommitUpdateAndRoll"
 ```